Trade Tesla Stock

 - Ability to Short Sell Tesla stock: Tesla is a highly volatile stock; whose price rises and dips frequently.
 When you short sell, you can potentially profit from these price movements, regardless of their direction.

-- World Leading Trading Platform: AvaTrade is powered by the world’s most popular trading platform, MetaTrader 4.
-What this means is that you will find an environment that is both reliable and customisable to your trading style and preferences.
+- World Leading Trading Platforms: AvaTrade is powered by the world’s most popular trading platforms, MetaTrader 4 and MetaTrader 5.
+This means that you will find an environment that is both reliable and customisable to your trading style and preferences.
 We also offer WebTrader – a browser-based platform that doesn’t require download and installation process.

 - What should I know about Tesla?

 Tesla is best known for its line of electric cars, but it is also heavily involved in the design, manufacture and sales of energy storage systems as well as solar systems.
 Tesla’s stock remained in a range of $20-40 in its first years of trade, then jumped to a $200-400 range from 2013 through 2019 before breaking out to the upside, reaching $1,000 in June 2020.
 The stock is known to be extremely volatile, in part because of the unreliable financial results from Tesla, but also in part due to the outspoken and sometimes contentious nature of founder and CEO Elon Musk.
 In some ways Tesla trades as much on what Mush says and does as on the fundamentals of the company.

 - Is Tesla a good stock to trade?